Do you know how do dolphins mate to reproduce themselves? Read this article to learn more about those curious creatures and their behavior.

 Sexual Maturity

-The age of sexual maturity varies by species and gender but, in general, males become sexually mature between 8 to 14 years of age.
-Although females become sexually mature a little sooner; around 5 to 13 years of age (Orbach, D et al 2019).
+The age of sexual maturity varies by species and gender, but, in general, males become sexually mature between 8 and 14 years of age.
+Females become sexually mature a little sooner, around 5 to 13 years of age (Orbach, D et al. 2019).

 Male dolphins often appear to coerce females into sex.

-So it can be hard to tell what a female really wants in a mating situation (Scott et al, 2005).
-Sometimes in our tours we can see lots of males harassing a single female.
+So, it can be difficult to tell what a female really wants in a mating situation (Scott et al., 2005).
+Sometimes, on our tours, we can see many males harassing a single female.

 Many Male Dolphins Are Bisexual?

 Upon reaching sexual maturity, males form a group of young males where there is a lot of homosexual activity.
-Some even say they can form couples for life.
+Some even say they can establish couples for life.
 For bottlenose dolphins, we can say that they have periods of bisexuality combined with periods of exclusive homosexuality.
-From the age of 20-25, they become robust mating partners for the purpose of reproduction.
+From the age of 20-25, they become robust mating partners for reproduction.
 (Byne, 2000).

 Engage in Courtship

-Normally, males have to catch the attention of females in a variety of ways.
-So they make an acrobatic show, fights with other males, showing their strength and dexterity.
+Typically, males have to catch the attention of females in various ways.
+So they put on an acrobatic show, fight with other males, and show their strength and dexterity.
 Some studies also point out that sometimes males arrange “gifts” for females.

-Dolphins do not have a breeding season, it occurs at any season of the year.
-In order to reproduce, dolphins must contact belly to belly in order to fit their genitals.
+Dolphins do not have a breeding season; reproduction occurs at any time of the year.
+To reproduce, dolphins must contact the belly to fit their genitals.

 Pregnancy

 Depending on the species, dolphins are pregnant between nine and seventeen months.
-For instance, orcas gestation is around seventeen… can you imagine?
+For instance, orcas’ gestation is around seventeen months.
+Can you imagine?

 Birth